Smiling woman looking in the distance

 • Patients receiving SOLIRIS are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.
 Monitor patients for early signs and symptoms of serious meningococcal infections and evaluate immediately if infection is suspected.

-Because of the risk of serious meningococcal infections, SOLIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called SOLIRIS REMS [see Warnings and Precautions (5.2)].
+Because of the risk of serious meningococcal infections, SOLIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ULTOMIRIS and SOLIRIS REMS [see Warnings and Precautions (5.2)].

 CONTRAINDICATIONS

-• Initiation in patients with unresolved serious Neisseria meningitidis infection.
+• SOLIRIS is contraindicated for initiation in patients with unresolved serious Neisseria meningitidis infection.

 WARNINGS AND PRECAUTIONS